Source Control Configuration Overview

 Sonatype Lifecycle can connect to your Source Control Management (SCM) system with an access token to scan your projects during the development phase.
 The access token can be set at the Root Organization level.
 This page provides the configuration steps for SCM.

-The IQ Server base URL must be configured for Source Control Features to function.
+The Configuring Base URL must be configured for Source Control Features to function.

 Configuration Checklist